 What is your booking/cancellation policy?

-Payment must be made within two days to hold your appointment time.
-Notice of cancellation/rebook must be made 48 hours in advance or there is a full charge for the missed session.
+Payment is required in order to hold your appointment time within 24hrs of making the booking.
+Notice of cancellation/rebook must be received 48 hours in advance or there is a full charge for the missed session.
 Please read full policy here.

 How many sessions/how long does it take to solve my problem?

 The length of time or number of sessions that it will take to solve the issue is very much dependent on the issue, the owner and the dog.
-For example, an owner looking to teach a non-aggressive dog to settle at the sound of a door bell may take only a couple of sessions, however working through multiple issues involving fear or aggression will take multiple sessions.
+For example, an owner looking to teach a non-aggressive dog to settle at the sound of a door bell may take only a small number of sessions, however working through multiple issues involving fear or aggression will take more hands-on coaching.
 There is a discount available on multi-session packages, as outlined on the Private Training webpage.
 Owners acquire skills at different rates of speed and this in turn affects the dog’s progress.

 Do you offer a guarantee?

 In order to remain in compliance with the CCPDT Code of Ethics, I do not offer a guarantee.
 A trainer teaches an owner how to train their dog; thus, asking a trainer for a guarantee isn’t asking for a guarantee on training methods, it’s asking for a guarantee on one’s own behaviour inasmuch as it affects the dog.
-I will guarantee that you will receive up-to-date information and instruction on force-free training methodology, support, guidance and consideration of the wants and needs of you and your dog.
+I will guarantee that you will receive up-to-date information and instruction on force-free training methodology, support, and guidance.

 What is the owner’s role in training?